dmaziuk/diy-zhl/README.md

 ## Running

  - Run in binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dmaziuk/diy-zhl/master)
-(if it starts, and then you can't save your changes)
+(you can't save your changes, it may take forever to start as this are big `conda scipy` notebooks)

  - If your computer can run `docker` containers, download the files here to a directory and run in there: